compsciacademy/fulltime-program-2021-Q2/Week03/Day15/README.md

   - 2.)
 There are functional tests that can read/write to a test data store
   - 3.)
 Uses env vars to differentiate between application runtime and test runtime (i.e. to use different persistent data depending on whether it is running live or testing)

+**c.)** Back to the Project Management Application...

+In addition to the above, projects have materials that are required for work to be done.
+Materials are ordered, and orders have delivery dates, prices, etc. really, all the things you'd expect an order to have.

+Think through what type of functionality will need to be added to your application to support Project Material Order status, costs, delays, etc.

+We will also want to (eventually) perform queries such as, "How much money was wasted on waiting for project material orders to be delivered?" (this is not in actual query syntax)